StevenBlack/vocab/README.md

 ### orthography
-It's not the study of birds, tooth appliances or support shoes.
-Orthography is the correct spelling of words according to established rules or usage.
-Newspaper editors worry about this a lot.
-Saying "Check the orthography" is much like, "Please proofread this."
+The correct spelling of words according to established rules or usage.

 ### oscitant